 Greater reward for hackers.
 All that new data could potentially be a treasure trove for hackers who can learn your business' ins and outs from these figures and then sell them to your competitors.
 Hackers have more reason to attempt to crack your systems as a result of the IoT.

-Backup catastrophe.
-All that data has one other effect, too: big questions about what you save and for how long.
+Bandwidth and backup catastrophes.
+All that data has one other effect, too: big questions about bandwidth demand as well as what you save and for how long.
 Failure to address issues of what's kept and for how long will soon drown the business in an avalanche of new data.

 How Do I Get the Most Out of IoT in My Data Center?